Aspect schools use a variety of teaching methods and platforms to provide the best educational opportunities, in the classroom and remotely.

 We have nine independent schools across Australia, and 111 satellite classes (classes run by Aspect schools, held in mainstream schools).
 We educate around 1160 children on the autism spectrum in our schools every year, aged from three years and nine months.

 We tailor our learning environments to the needs of students on the spectrum.
 Class sizes are small with a high teacher to student ratio.
 All classes include a teacher and a teacher's aide.
+We also offer remote learning via Google Classroom.
 Our goal is to help students develop the skills to become as independent as possible and to enable them to succeed in the wider community.